zaidmukaddam/scira-mcp-chat/L3_Merge_summary.md

 ## Challenges Faced During `ToolInvocation.tsx` Integration

 Despite successfully creating the utilities, rendering returned content using `HTMLResourceRenderer` inside `ToolInvocation.tsx` did not work as expected.
 After multiple iterations of trial and error, I referred to the `scira-mcp-ui-chat` repository to understand the proper iframe rendering structure.
+Taking inspiration from it the dependancy of `HTMLResourceRenderer` has be removed and implemented directly inside `ToolInvocation.tsx` to make things simpler and modified in order to make it work with the changed iframe rendering structure.

 ### Key Rendering Structure: